6 Top Strategies for Finding & Retaining a World Class Onsite Manager

 After talking to mom and dad at headquarters and consulting the manual, we decided it was best to call the cops and have them meet me at the property.
 With the police beside me, we knocked on the door again.
 Still nothing.
 The officer asked me to open the door.

 Onsite managers are not often given the respect they deserve.
 In many ways they are on the front line and will be your greatest asset for long-term multi-family success.
-If your onsite manager isnt capable, he or she can make a big mess before you ever have a chance to bring in the cavalry.
+They can save you a lot of money with the decisions they make, for example who they choose for commercial building cleaning and the criteria they use to choose staff members under them.
+If your onsite manager isn’t capable, he or she can make a big mess before you ever have a chance to bring in the cavalry.
 A world-class onsite manager can literally make a million dollar difference over the life of a building.

 Rock solid management is one of the absolute core strategies for building a multi-family portfolio that lasts.
 Just look through the pages of this magazine; the incredible real estate investors and top minds that you read here all have one thing in common – they build their businesses with the long game in mind.
 Selecting and keeping world-class onsite managers might be the single most important thing you do for your multi-family buildings difference in your business.